MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Enable passkeys in Authenticator in the admin center

 An Authentication Policy Administrator needs to consent to allow Authenticator in the **Passkey (FIDO2) settings** of the Authentication methods policy.
 They need to explicitly allow the Authenticator Attestation GUIDs (AAGUIDs) for Microsoft Authenticator to enable users to register passkeys in the Authenticator app.
-There's no setting to enable passkeys in **Microsoft Authenticator settings** in the policy.
+There's no setting to enable passkeys in the **Microsoft Authenticator app** section of the Authentication Methods policy.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Authentication method policy**.